-- 16 oz your favorite pasta I used penne
+- 16 oz penne pasta

 - 2 lbs fresh cherry tomatoes

-- 2 cloves garlic crushed
+- 2 cloves garlic (crushed)

 - 5 tbsp olive oil

-- Kernels cut from 2 ears of corn or 8 oz frozen organic corn
+- Kernels cut from 2 ears of corn (or 8 oz frozen organic corn)

-- 2 medium sized zucchini chopped
+- 2 medium sized zucchini (chopped)

-- 1 yellow squash chopped
+- 1 yellow squash (chopped)

 - 1/2 cup thinly sliced basil

-- Crushed red pepper to taste
+- Crushed red pepper (to taste)

-- 1/2 cup Mozzarella cheese optional
+- 1/2 cup Mozzarella cheese (optional)

 Begin by preparing your pasta according to package directions.

-For the vegetables: Heat up a large skillet on medium high heat.
+For the vegetables: Heat up a seperate large skillet on medium high heat.
 Add remaining olive oil and all veggies.
 Reduce heat to medium and continue to cook until veggies are cooked and soft, sprinkle with salt.

-- Combine pasta, tomato sauce, and veggies and mix well.
+In a large dish, combine pasta, tomato sauce, and veggies and mix well.
 Add in fresh basil, crushed red pepper, and any other fresh herbs.